soilwise-he/SoilWise-documentation/tech/docs/technical_components/metadata_validation.md

 Validation runs every week as a CI-CD pipeline on records which have not been validated for 2 weeks.
 This builds up a history to understand validation results over time (consider that both changes in records, as well as the ETS itself may cause differences in score).

-### Future work

-- Extend the ATS to JRC and user needs.
-- Extend ETS based on ATS

 ## Link liveliness assessment